Founder & Executive Director

 Currently pursuing an Associate Degree in Veterinary Technology at Stautzenberger College

-When I'm not working, at school, or cramming for a test, I love spending time with my family and friends.
+When I am not working, at school, or studying for a test, I love spending time with my family and friends.
 A few of my favorite things are going to the trail, cycling, disc golf, cooking, playing with my cats, horseback riding, and watching movies.

 Administrative Assistant & Bookkeeper